jamwalsahil1897/webpage/README.md

 # webpage
-It's a webpage for "GURULES" a teaching platform.
+It is a responsive webpage for "GURULES" a teaching platform.
+The best part of this is everytime you re-browse it, the images get change.